New York Truck Accident Attorney

 According to the NYC Department of Transportation, New York City has “one of the most complex truck route systems in the nation,” which may help explain the more than 10,000 New York City truck accidents that occur in a given year, including dozens of cases of wrongful death in addition to the thousands of personal injuries which result.
+If you were injured in a trucking accident, it is important to obtain the assistance of an experienced truck accident attorney.

 Giants of the Road